Lukeyp43/Anki-OpenEvidence-Add-On/README.md

 - 🎯 **Modern UI**: Minimalistic design with smooth hover effects
 - 🔄 **Flexible Layout**: Dock, undock, or resize the panel as needed
 - ⚡ **Quick Access**: Toggle the panel on/off with a single click
-- ⌨️ **Tab Key Shortcut**: Press Tab while reviewing to send card text directly to OpenEvidence search
+- ⌨️ **Shift Key Shortcut**: Press Shift in the OpenEvidence search box to auto-fill with current card text

 ## Installation